jrnold/acw_battle_data/rawdata/cwsac2/README.md

 - The Battle of Athens (AL002) is redefined from the battle on January 26, 1863 to the battle on September 23-25, 1963.
 Because of this I give the new battle the code **AL009**.
-I also think that the results in the document are referring to the January battle because the September battle is unambiguously a Confederate victory.
 - new variables: Acreage of the battlefield area
 - revised variables: forces, principal commanders, result, battle dates
-- Indian forces.
-Oklahoma battles OK001 (Round Mountain), OK002
-  (Chusto-Talasah), and OK003 (Chustenahlah) classify the Creek forces under Opothleyahola as [US] instead of [I].
+- Native American forces.
+Oklahoma battles OK001 (Round Mountain), OK002 (Chusto-Talasah), and OK003 (Chustenahlah) classify the Creek forces under Opothleyahola as [US] instead of [I].
 In CWSAC II, the only battles involving purely American Indian forces are against the Union and generally part of the Sioux Wars (Minnesota, North Dakota, Idaho).
-This seems reasonable, the Creek and Seminole forces in the Oklahoma battles seemed to genuinely be Union allies, while the Sioux Indian forces fighting the Union were not allied with the Confederacy.
+While the Creek and Seminole forces in the Oklahoma battles were allied with the Union,  the Sioux fighting the Union were not allied with the Confederacy.